 Richard Clark is a leading dispute resolution lawyer with over 30 years’ experience in commercial litigation, arbitration and mediation.
 He was formerly Head of Dispute Resolution at Slaughter and May.

-Richard is a highly respected commercial mediator who regularly mediates a wide spectrum of commercial disputes including contract, employment, professional services, inheritance, real estate, insurance, financial services, investment and asset management disputes.
+Richard is a top ranked commercial mediator who regularly mediates a wide spectrum of commercial disputes including contract, employment, professional services, inheritance, real estate, insurance, financial services, investment and asset management disputes.
 He also has a particular speciality in art and cultural property disputes.

 Richard is experienced both in conventional, in-person mediations and also in conducting online mediations including multi-party and multi-locational disputes.

 Richard is a CEDR accredited mediator and a member of the Chartered Institute of Arbitrators, as well as an Accredited Mediator at the Court of Arbitration for Art and a member of Art Resolve, PAIAM, the Centre for Art Law and the Institute of Art and Law.
 He is also non-executive chair of the College of Legal Practice.